RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Definitions/Robot Tool from Planes.md

 ## **Input Parameters**

-Name: Defines the robot tool name base on a Panel or any other string value.
+**Name (N):** Defines the robot tool name base on a Panel or any other string value.
 This name must be unique and shouldn’t start with a number or use special characters.

-Mesh: Defines the robot tool mesh based on a mesh.
+**Mesh (M):** Defines the robot tool mesh based on a mesh.

-Attachment Plane: Defines the attachment plane for the robot tool based on a plane input.
+**Attachment Plane (AP):** Defines the attachment plane for the robot tool based on a plane input.

-Effector Plane: Defines the effector plane for the robot tool based on a plane input.
+**Tool Plane (TP):** Defines the effector plane for the robot tool based on a plane input.

 ## **Output Parameters**

-Robot Tool: Contains the robot tool information.
+**Robot Tool (RT):** Contains the robot tool information.

-Robot Tool Code: Contains the robot tool information as a string for the RAPID base code.
+**Robot Tool Code (RTC):** Contains the robot tool information as a string for the RAPID base code.
 More information on that topic can be found here: Introduction to RAPID or in the Technial Reference Manual of ABB Robotics.

 ## **Usage**